 It also helps to articulate your real risks: your financial goals and the possibility of falling short of them.
 For most of us, a comfortable retirement is a key goal; the corresponding risk is that we'll come up short and not have enough money to live the lifestyle we'd like to live.
 For people with kids, paying for college is a goal, but the risk is that you won't save enough and your child will have to turn to alternate sources of financing for school.
 By identifying goals and risks one by one, you can prioritize them and also troubleshoot what you would do if you fell short of one of your goals.

 Also give some thought to what's an appropriate stock/bond/cash mix for each of those goals/risks.
-Morningstar's Lifetime Allocation indexes or sturdy target-date funds like Vanguard’s series can help you benchmark your retirement asset allocation.
+Morningstar's Lifetime Allocation indexes or good-quality target-date funds can help you benchmark your retirement asset allocation.
 If you have shorter- or intermediate-term goals, a more conservative asset allocation will be appropriate.

 Finally, plan to keep money you need for near-term expenses out of the volatility mix altogether.
 I am a big fan of creating separate "buckets" of a portfolio and, in particular, a bucket for any cash the investor expects to need within the next couple of years.
 By carving out a piece of your portfolio that's sacrosanct and not subject to volatility or risk, you can more readily tolerate fluctuations in the long-term component of your portfolio.